The Bankrate promise

 1. Check your credit score and credit reports

-Before you apply for a personal loan, take a close look at your credit report and credit score, says Bruce McClary, spokesman for the National Foundation for Credit Counseling.
+Before you apply for a personal loan, take a close look at your credit report and credit score.

 2. Ensure that you can repay the loan

-If you have bad credit, the last thing you want to do is take out a loan that you can’t repay.
+If you have bad credit, the last thing you want to do is take out a loan you can’t repay.
 This will only make your credit score worse.
-As you shop for loans, make sure you know what the monthly payments will be and when they will be due.
-Consult your budget and monthly finances to make a plan for repayment.
+As you shop for loans, ensure you know the monthly payments and when they will be due.
+Use Bankrate’s personal loan calculator to estimate monthly payments and review your budget to make a repayment plan.

 If you will have trouble paying, consider other options for getting cash.
 You don’t want to take out a personal loan you can’t afford.

 3. Compare bad credit loans

 While a bad credit score will not qualify you for the best rates and terms, don’t assume that only the worst rates and terms will be available.
 You may get a better deal at your bank or credit union.

 It can be advantageous if you have a relationship with a community bank or credit union.
 If the bank knows you and your spending habits, your low credit score can be mitigated by your history of paying on time and keeping a balance in your accounts.

 Some reputable online lenders offer loans to consumers with poor to average credit scores.
 Some of Bankrate’s recommended bad-credit personal loan lenders offer rates starting as low as 7.99 percent.